-We have been generating revenue from Since our commercial launch of ARCALYST, since April 2021.
-Since that time, we have focused on establishing and expanding our internal capabilities, including but not limited to, sales, marketing, distribution, access and patient support services as well as contracting with third parties to perform certain services.
+Since our commercial launch of ARCALYST, we have focused on establishing and expanding our internal capabilities, including but not limited to, sales, marketing, distribution, access and patient support services as well as contracting with third parties to perform certain services.
 Each aspect of commercialization on its own can be complex, expensive and time consuming, and, collectively, the required effort for coordination is intensive.
-While we have realized revenues from such efforts, there is no guarantee that we will be able to continue our commercialization of the product or be able to maintain the trajectory of growth or significant and sustained revenues in the long-term.
+While we have realized revenues from such efforts, there is no guarantee that we will be able to maintain the trajectory of growth or significant and sustained revenues in the long-term.